 Historians trace the art of calisthenics — or bodyweight exercises — back to ancient Greek gladiators preparing for the Battle of Thermopylae in 480 B.C.

-Now more than 2,500 years later, calisthenic training is still one of the best ways to improve all-around strength and sculpt what many coins the “Greek God physique.”
+Now more than 2,500 years later, calisthenic training is still one of the best ways to improve all-around strength and sculpt what many coin the “Greek God physique.”

-Cali Move’s Body Transformation Basics is a 29-week beginner program featuring calisthenic progressions to increase strength, muscle size, and total-body stability.
+Cali Move’s Body Transformation Basics is a 29-week beginner program featuring calisthenics progressions to increase strength, muscle size, and total-body stability.